 Row 111: cast off knitwise, leaving a long tail for sewing.

 - Place finished headband flat on lining fabric.
 Cut fabric rectangle using the headband as the pattern, leaving 5/8” extra fabric on each of the short ends for seams.
 (Note: Place the headband on the fabric so that the fabric stretches with the headband.)

-- With right sides together, sew the fabric to the headband on the long sides only using a 5/8” seam allowance.
+- With right sides together, fold the extra fabric on both short ends down, away from the knit side.
+Sew the fabric to the headband on the long sides only, using a 5/8” seam allowance, and sewing the folded over fabric on the short ends down at the same time.
+This allows for easier hand stitching at the end.
 (Note: If using a sewing machine for this part, make sure the knit side is up so that it doesn’t get caught in the machine.)

 - Pull the headband through itself so that the right sides are facing out.

 - On the knit side, using a yarn needle and the long sewing yarn, stitch the opening shut.
 Weave in all yarn ends.

 - On the fleece side, fold the seam allowances in and hand stitch closed.

 What vintage skills do you practice and are passing down to your children?
 Do you feel that vintage skills like these will eventually be lost?
 I’d love to hear your thoughts, head down to the comment section below to let us know what you think.